Malian Armed Forces: History

-"On 1 October 1960, the Malian army was created and solemnly installed through a speech by Chief of Staff Captain Sekou Traore.
-On 12 October the same year, the population of Bamako attended for the first time an army parade under the command of Captain Tiemoko Konate.
-Organizationally, says Sega Sissoko, is the only battalion of Ségou and includes units scattered across the territory.
+On 1 October 1960, the Malian army was formally installed through a speech by Chief of Staff Captain Sekou Traore.
+On 12 October the same year, the army held its first parade in Bamako under the command of Captain Tiemoko Konate.
+The army initially consisted of a battalion in Ségou and included units scattered across the territory.
 A memo from the Chief of Staff ordered a realignment of the battalion.
-Following on, a command and services detachment in Bamako was created, and the engineer company in Ségou, the first Saharan motorized company of Gao, the Saharan Motor Company of Kidal, the Arouane nomad group, nomadic group of Timetrine (in the commune of Timtaghène), the 1st Reconnaissance Company and Nioro 2nd Reconnaissance Company Tessalit.
-As of 16 January 1961, Mali's army totaled 1232 men."
+A command and services detachment in Bamako was created, and the engineer company in Ségou, the first Saharan motorized company of Gao, the Saharan Motor Company of Kidal, the Arouane nomad group, nomadic group of Timetrine (in the commune of Timtaghène), the 1st Reconnaissance Company and Nioro 2nd Reconnaissance Company Tessalit.
+By 16 January 1961, Mali's army totaled 1,232 men.

 In the sixties and seventies, Mali's army and air force relied primarily on the Soviet Union for materiel and training.

 On 19 November 1968, a group of young Malian officers staged a bloodless coup and set up a 14-member military junta, with Lieutenant Moussa Traoré as president.
 The military leaders attempted to pursue economic reforms, but for several years faced debilitating internal political struggles and the disastrous Sahelian drought.
 A new constitution, approved in 1974, created a one-party state and was designed to move Mali toward civilian rule.
 The military leaders remained in power.

+Moussa Traoré improved relations with France and other Western countries after the coup, but Mali remained dependent on the Soviet Union for the arming and training of the Malian Armed Forces.
+Approximately 50 Soviet military advisors provided armour, artillery and parachute training to Mali's military, and trained all of Mali's pilots.
+The Soviets also improved the Malian Air Force base in Mopti, and occasionally used Malian airfields to stage supply flights for groups it supported in Angola.

 Single-party presidential and legislative elections were held in June 1979, and General Moussa Traoré received 99% of the votes.
 His efforts at consolidating the single-party government were challenged in 1980 by student-led anti-government demonstrations, which were brutally put down, and by three coup attempts.
 The Traore government ruled throughout the 1970s and 1980s.
 On 26 March 1991, after four days of intense anti-government rioting, a group of 17 military officers, led by subsequent President Amadou Toumani Touré, arrested President Traoré and suspended the constitution.
 They formed a civilian-heavy provisional ruling body, and initiated a process that led to democratic elections.